vitest-dev/vitest/docs/guide/browser/interactivity-api.md

 - **Type:** `(element: Element, options?: UserEventDoubleClickOptions) => Promise<void>`

-Triggers a double click event on an element
+Triggers a double click event on an element.

 Please refer to your provider's documentation for detailed explanation about how this method works.